Witch hunts in India: Ulterior motives of accusers

 Witch hunts are often a common ploy to grab land and property from women, a motive which is usually hidden under the guise of superstition.
 This is because coveted land and resources owned by single, usually widowed and childless women are more easily acquired after witch hunts by jealous neighbours and family members.
-For instance, a labelled 'witch' can have her right to own property denied, she may be forced off her land in fear of being attacked, by being banished from her village or even killed.
+For instance, a labelled 'witch' can have her right to own property denied.
+She may be forced off her land in fear of being attacked, by being banished from her village, or killed.

-Settling personal grudges and disputes can also take the form of a witch hunt.
+Settling personal grudges and disputes can take the form of a witch hunt.
 Outspoken, naturally assertive and more confrontational women are more likely to be targeted and labelled as a witch as a way of silencing them or acting on a long-term grudge against them.
-There have also been instances where the refusal of a woman to accept sexual advances has led to her being branded a witch, making it far easier for perpetrators to isolate the woman from her village and take sexual advantage of her.
+There have been instances where the refusal of a woman to accept sexual advances has led to her being branded a witch, making it far easier for perpetrators to isolate the woman from her village and take sexual advantage of her.

-Some feminist academics have argued that an underlying desire to subordinate women who pose a threat to the patriarchal structure of rural Indian societies is also a key factor in the existence of modern-day witch-hunting.
+Some feminist academics have argued that an underlying desire to subordinate women who pose a threat to the patriarchal structure of rural Indian societies is a key factor in the existence of modern-day witch-hunting.
 Tanvi Yadav, for example, argues that brutal methods of physical and mental punishment for accused witches, such as beating, naked parading and lynching are used to intentionally terrorize and silence women who otherwise may have challenged or spoken out against patriarchal norms.
 Sikha Das also notes that young, independent and strongly-willed widows are more likely to be branded a witch as a way of punishing them for stepping outside of traditional expectations for women of their status.